cjimti/notes-k8s/README.md

 Command | Description
 ------- | -----------
-`kubectl get pod`              | Get information about all running pods `kubectl describe pod <pod>`   | Describe one pod `kubectl expose pod <pod> --port=2701 --name=api` | Expose the port of a pod (creates a new service) `kubectl attach <podname> -i`          | Attach to a pod
+`kubectl get pods -o wide`       | Get information about all running pods in the default namespace `kubectl get pods -o wide --namespace=test` | Get information about all running pods in the **test** namespace `kubectl describe pod <pod>`   | Describe one pod `kubectl expose pod <pod> --port=2701 --name=api` | Expose the port of a pod (creates a new service) `kubectl attach <podname> -i`          | Attach to a pod